Veil of Maya

-Veil of Maya is an American metalcore band formed in Chicago, Illinois in 2004.
+Veil of Maya is an American metalcore band formed in Chicago in 2004.
 It consists of guitarist Marc Okubo, drummer Sam Applebaum, and bassist Danny Hauser.
-They are signed to Sumerian Records and have released seven studio albums, with their most recent, Mother, being released in 2023.
+They are signed to Sumerian Records and have released seven albums.

 History

 Formation and demo (2004–2006)

-Veil of Maya formed in 2004 in Chicago, Illinois after melodic death metal band Insurrection broke up, which led members Marc Okubo (lead guitar), Sam Applebaum (drums), and Kristopher Higler (bassist) to start a new project.
-Guitarist Timothy Marshall and vocalist Adam Clemans joined shortly thereafter.
+Veil of Maya formed in 2004 in Chicago, Illinois, after the breakup of melodic death metal band Insurrection, which led members Marc Okubo (lead guitar), Sam Applebaum (drums), and Kristopher Higler (bassist) to start a new project.
+Guitarist Timothy Marshall and vocalist Adam joined shortly thereafter.

 After recording a self-released demo in 2005, guitarist Scott Okarma briefly joined the group, participating in local shows and early touring.
 At this point, Veil of Maya were a six-piece band with three guitarists, but this only lasted for a few months before both Marshall and Okarma left the band.
 Bryan Ruppell replaced them both on rhythm guitar thus reverting their lineup back to five members.

 All Things Set Aside and The Common Man's Collapse (2006–2009)

-With this five member line-up (although rhythm guitarist Bryan Ruppell did not perform on the album), the band recorded, self-produced, and released their debut full-length album All Things Set Aside through Corrosive Recordings on November 7, 2006.
+With this five member line-up, the band recorded, self-produced, and released their debut full-length album All Things Set Aside through Corrosive Recordings on November 7, 2006.

-In early 2007 Ruppell left the band and the rest of the members decided not to search for a new rhythm guitarist, thus leaving Veil of Maya as a four-piece.
+In early 2007 Ruppell left the band and the rest of the members decided not to search for a new rhythm guitarist, leaving Veil of Maya as a four-piece.
 In September 2007, vocalist Clemans also left the group, leading Veil of Maya to enlist the help of then 20-year-old Brandon Butler, former vocalist of the Indiana metal band Iscariot.

 In January 2008, after heightened exposure from interviews and successful tours, Veil of Maya signed with Sumerian Records.
-Sumerian manager Shawn Keith and founder Ash Avildsen were both reportedly very ecstatic about the partnership.
 Veil of Maya's second album, The Common Man's Collapse was recorded with Butler in 2008 and released the same year.
-Shortly after the album release, the band parted ways their original bassist Kristopher "Kris" Higler in 2009, and was replaced by Matthew C. Pantelis, formerly of Born of Osiris.
+Shortly after the album release, original bassist Kristopher "Kris" Higler left the band, and was replaced by Matthew C. Pantelis, formerly of Born of Osiris.